muneebullashariff/systemrdl-compiler/README.md

 ## Documentation
 See the [SystemRDL Compiler Documentation](http://systemrdl-compiler.readthedocs.io) for more details

+## Install from Github using pip
+cd to downloaded_directory
+pip install -e .

 ## Related Projects
 This is just the beginning!
 If you want to contribute, check out these other projects.